api-search/explore/_apis/twilio/properties/task-router-openapi.md

           type: string
           minLength: 34
           maxLength: 34
-          pattern: ^WA[0-9a-fA-F]{32}$
+          pattern: '^WA[0-9a-fA-F]{32}$'
           nullable: true
           description: The SID of the Worker's current Activity.
         attributes:
           type: string
           nullable: true
+          description: >-
-          description: 'The JSON string that describes the Worker.
-For example: `{
+            The JSON string that describes the Worker.
+For example: `{ "email":
-            "email": "Bob@example.com", "phone": "+5095551234" }`. **Note** If this
+            "Bob@example.com", "phone": "+5095551234" }`. **Note** If this
             property has been assigned a value, it will only be displayed in FETCH actions that return a single resource.
 Otherwise, this property will be null, even if it has a value.
-This data is passed to the `assignment_callback_url` when TaskRouter assigns a Task to the Worker.'
+This data is passed to the `assignment_callback_url` when TaskRouter assigns a Task to the Worker.
           x-twilio:
             pii:
               handling: sensitive